Paisseon/paisseon/README.md

 ### To-Do List 🗒
 - 「Traya」     Successor to KOTOR 1 Mod Manager, will include K2 support
-- 「Satellad」  Make Satella work with TrollStore (no Jailed needed).
+- 「Satella」   Make Satella work with TrollStore (no Jailed needed).
 Idk if it's even possible tho
 - 「Reverie」   Try to add requested features, i.e., muting alarms and throttling CPU
 - 「Butterfly」 SwiftUI status bar.
 May or may not bother finishing (at least not soon)
 - 「Phonewave」 An idea in my head that may or may not ever be realised